 Love the bottles and their environmentally friendly swing tops and reused up to 35 times.

-We wrapped up our tour with an unlimited assortment of beer on the house with snacks to gulp it down with.
+We wrapped up our tour with an unlimited assortment of beer with snacks to help gulp it down, on the house at that.
 We even had the staff assisting us to choose the right kind of beer to our taste.
 Goes without saying what we saw during the rest of our trip was hazy and dreamlike.

-And not all of Germany is about war, it is also about alcohol and I love Germany.
+And not all of Germany is about war, it is also about alcohol, and Germany started to grow on me.

 Travel Tips and Things to do in Flensburg